Priyanka-Ray-Choudhury/OIBSIP/README.md

-A simple temperature converter app created under the virtual internship program of Oasis Infobyte.
+An app created under the virtual internship program of Oasis Infobyte.